 - Choices for the recipient: it is not common in the transport of pallets that the recipient has the possibility to influence the delivery date.
 It is common, however, that when booking the service, the sender chooses an extra service such as delivery before 12 noon or delivery with priority.

-- Business or private recipients: there are carriers that do not deliver to private individuals such as DHL Parcel in the Netherlands.
-Often additional costs are charged when delivering to a residential area.
-This is often caused by the fact that it is virtually impossible to deliver here with trucks and the delivery takes more time.
+- Business or private recipients: there are carriers that do not deliver to private individuals such as DHL eCommerce in the Netherlands.
+Often extra costs are charged when delivering to a residential area.
+This is often caused by the fact that it is almost impossible to deliver with trucks and the delivery takes more time.
 The larger business recipients have access to a loading/unloading pit, which means that a truck with a tail lift is not required.
-If the recipient does not have this facility, it must be stated when booking that a tail lift is required.
+If the recipient does not have this facility, it must be indicated when booking that a tail lift is required.
 This is not common for international transports.
-Carriers usually charge extra for this.
+Usually carriers apply extra costs for this.

 Please note that the delivery date is not guaranteed.
 If the recipient is not present, costs for a second delivery will be charged.
 Is the receiver closed on Mondays or not present at other times?
 When booking, make sure you choose a carrier that makes an appointment with the recipient.
 This is not common in pallet transport and results in a substantial surcharge.
 If the carrier has to keep the shipment until a suitable delivery time, it will charge storage costs for this.